Iceland Vacation Tips: Things to Know Before You Go

 If you notice restaurants serving it, consider taking your business elsewhere.
 Also try to avoid places serving horse and puffin if you can.

 When I went a few years ago, things were simpler.
-With the trending influx of tourism, there are now more rules and regulations regarding wild camping.
+With the trending influx of tourism, there are now more regulations regarding wild camping.
 Research before you go!
-Read on for more Iceland camping rules.
+Read for more Iceland camping rules.

 DON’T RISK IT – Iceland is full of dangerous terrain and hostile land features.
 Like what?
 Well, there are some geysers, steaming fumaroles, and active volcanoes for a start!